BinaryAnalysisPlatform/bap/README.md

 bap /bin/echo --pass=jmp
 ```

 Let's briefly go through the code.
 The `counter` object is a visitor that has the state consisting of a pair of counters.
 The first counter keeps track of the number of jmp terms, and the second counter is incremented every time we enter any term.
 The `main` function just runs the counter and prints the output.
 We declare our extension use the [Extension.declare][extension-declare] function from the [Bap_main][bap-main] library.
 An extension is just a function that receives the context (which could be used to obtain configuration parameters).
 In this function, we register our `main` function as a pass using the `Project.register_pass` function.

+A little bit more complex example, as well as an example that uses Python, can be found in our [tutorial][bap-tutorial].

 ### Interactive REPL